Check The biggest AI products database

 Learn more about pricing

-Example 3: Menu Pricing in the Entertainment Industry
+Example 3: Menu pricing in the entertainment industry

 The entertainment industry frequently employs menu pricing, a form of second-degree price discrimination, to cater to different consumer groups.
 Movie theaters, for instance, set various ticket pricing tiers based on seat quality and additional features such as IMAX or 3D screenings.
+Theaters offer different price points for various seating and experience options, appealing to a broad range of customers.
+Premium experiences like IMAX or 3D are an example of feature pricing, where additional features or enhanced experiences command higher prices.

 This strategy allows theaters to charge a higher price for premium experiences while still offering cheaper prices for standard viewings, effectively maximizing consumer surplus.
 Regular customers might receive loyalty discounts, encouraging repeat visits and fostering a base of frequent shoppers.